 Sitting quietly with our eyes closed.
 In our mind’s eye, set the scene of our dream or plan (new job, new skill, new place to live, etc) Really sink into how it looks, feels, smells, sounds - using all our senses.
 See it as though we are living it.

 Create a Vision Board.
-Take a large piece of card and fill it with images, colours and words from magazines, brochures or drawings of what we want to achieve – you can update this regularly.
-For more tips, check out Suzanne’s blog on ‘how not to do a vision board!’.
+Take a large piece of card and fill it with images, colours and words from magazines, brochures or drawings of what we want to achieve – qw can update this regularly.
+For more tips, check out our blog on ‘how not to do a vision board!’.

 Describe our vision in writing – maybe write a letter to ourself saying what we are achieving and how it feels, etc.

 All of these techniques help to bring the goal to life.
 When our mind has ‘lived’ the feeling of achieving the goal, it simply believes it’s already done.
-It’s much easier to do something your mind already thinks it’s done before.
-We’re creating a ‘towards goal’.
+It’s much easier to do something our mind already thinks it’s done before.
+We’re creating a ‘towards goal’

 Note: Visualising can be quite powerful, so be aware of your feelings – allow them, remember to breathe, keep centred and focussed on your dream.